MicrosoftDocs/security/operations/ingest-data-sources.md

 ## Before you begin

 Confirm the installation method, roles required, and licenses needed to turn on data connectors.
-For more information, see [Find your Microsoft Sentinel data connector \| Microsoft Learn](/azure/sentinel/data-connectors-reference).
+For more information, see [Find your Microsoft Sentinel data connector](/azure/sentinel/data-connectors-reference).

 The following table is a summary of the prerequisites required to ingest key Azure and data connectors: